 Tick-borne diseases are on the rise.
-According to the Centers for Disease Control and Prevention, 2017 brought a record number of reported cases of tick-borne disease from state and local health departments.
 Luckily, many of these diseases are both preventable and curable with the right knowledge.
 How much do you know about protecting yourself, your family, and your pets from tick-borne disease?
 Find out here.

 Ticks are eight-legged bloodsuckers that lack wings, hindering their ability to feed freely.
 To compensate for this, ticks have developed a feeding strategy that scientists refer to as “questing.”
 Keeping their hind legs planted, they expand their front arms to latch onto a host.